 You need to stimulate let down first.
 If you nurse your baby directly, you may notice that he starts with rapid-shallow sucks to get let down and then followed by deep-long sucks.

-There are many other ways to stimulate let down without baby.
-And some breast pump have let-down massage mode which helps you to trigger let downs.
+There are many other ways to stimulate let down without a baby.
+And some breast pumps have let-down massage mode which helps you to trigger let downs.
 I’ll talk about it in details in part 2 of this series.

 #3 You may only get a few drops in your first pumping session and that’s okay

 Remember, you are still in the learning phase to use your breast pump effectively.
 Also, that milk drops, no matter how little it is, is extra milk.

 Rest assured, as you continue pumping regularly, and as you get to know your pump better, you would see increments in your pumping output.
 Don’t stop, keep doing this, and you’ll see difference soon.